-Stephen Denaro has served as the Company Secretary since 11 September 2009.
 Stephen has extensive experience in mergers and acquisitions, business valuations, accountancy services, and income tax compliance gained from positions as Company Secretary and Chief Financial Officer of various public companies and with major chartered accountancy firms in Australia and the United Kingdom.
 He provides company secretarial services for a number of start-up technology and public companies.